ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 Every time we scan the website, we compare the scraped data with the data we already had.
 Games can get updated on the website, and our app will recognize it and update his records in the database.

 #### H2 database
 Since one of the prerequisites is that the RPI should be able to function on his own, we need to use a database which is located locally, on te RPI.
-I we would use a remote database then we can't get any info when the RPI isn't connected to a network and thus not alarming our people.
+If we would use a remote database then we can't get any info when the RPI isn't connected to a network and thus not alarming our people.
 We chose to use H2-database because its an SQL database which is easy to set up for local use.
 Simply add H2-dependency to your project
 //FOTO pom.xml